United Farm Workers: 1980s

 In the 1980s, the membership of the UFW shrank, as did its national prominence.
 After taking office in the 1980s, California Governor George Deukmejian stopped enforcement of the state's farm labor laws, resulting in farm workers losing their UFW contracts, being fired, and blacklisted.
 Due to internal squabbles, most of the union's original leadership left or were forced out, except for Chávez and Huerta.
 By 1986, the union had been reduced to 75 contracts and had stopped organizing.

-In the 1980s, the UFW joined with the AFL–CIO and other organizations for the national Wrath of Grapes campaign, re-instituting the grape boycott.
+In the 1980s, the UFW joined with the AFL–CIO and other organizations for the national Wrath of Grapes campaign, reinstituting the grape boycott.

 In the early 1980s, Tomas Villanueva, a well-known organizer who had a reputation for his activism for farm workers, agreed to help the UFW when they were in need of a leader for their march in Washington state.
 Villanueva joined César Chávez in organizing the boycotts and strikes that occurred in Washington state.

 On September 21, 1986, Villanueva became the first president of the Washington state UFW.
 He was a great leader for the UFW activists in Washington since he led many strikes and influenced people to join the United Farm Workers movement.
 People who were against the movement started threatening leaders of the group such as Villanueva, but he continued organizing rallies.
 Even though there was some success in Washington state, the overall UFW membership started decreasing towards the end of the 1980s.

 Additionally, there was a major scare over pesticides in California at the time; watermelons would make the farm workers and consumers very ill.
 The UFW was outraged to hear about the use of illegal pesticides, and Chávez decided to fast for 36 days to protest the dangers pesticides had on farm workers and their community.
 This influenced the legislature in California to create more food testing programs, resulting in pesticide-free produce, and to encourage organic farming.